Thābit ibn Qurra

-Thābit ibn Qurrah made important discoveries in algebra, geometry, and astronomy.
+Thābit ibn Qurra made important discoveries in algebra, geometry, and astronomy.
 In astronomy, Thābit is considered one of the first reformers of the Ptolemaic system, and in mechanics he was a founder of statics.
 Thābit also wrote extensively on medicine and produced philosophical treatises.

 Biography

 Thābit was born in Harran in Upper Mesopotamia, which at the time was part of the Diyar Mudar subdivision of the al-Jazira region of the Abbasid Caliphate.
-Thābit belonged to the Sabians of Harran, a Hellenized Semitic polytheistic astral religion that still existed in ninth-century Harran.
+Thābit was an Arab who belonged to the Sabians of Harran, a Hellenized Semitic polytheistic astral religion that still existed in ninth-century Harran.

 As a youth, Thābit worked as money changer in a marketplace in Harran until meeting Muḥammad ibn Mūsā, the oldest of three mathematicians and astronomers known as the Banū Mūsā.
 Thābit displayed such exceptional linguistic skills that ibn Mūsā chose him to come to Baghdad to be trained in mathematics, astronomy, and philosophy under the tutelage of the Banū Mūsā.
 Here, Thābit was introduced to not only a community of scholars but also to those who had significant power and influence in Baghdad.

 Thābit and his pupils lived in the midst of the most intellectually vibrant, and probably the largest, city of the time, Baghdad.
 Thābit came to Baghdad in the first place to work for the Banū Mūsā becoming a part of their circle and helping them translate Greek mathematical texts.
 What is unknown is how Banū Mūsā and Thābit occupied himself with mathematics, astronomy, astrology, magic, mechanics, medicine, and philosophy.
 Later in his life, Thābit's patron was the Abbasid Caliph al-Mu'tadid (reigned 892–902), whom he became a court astronomer for.
 Thābit became the Caliph's personal friend and courtier.
 Thābit died in Baghdad in 901.
 His son, Sinan ibn Thabit and grandson, Ibrahim ibn Sinan would also make contributions to the medicine and science.
 By the end of his life, Thābit had managed to write 150 works on mathematics, astronomy, and medicine.
 With all the work done by Thābit, most of his work has not lasted time.
 There are less than a dozen works by him that have survived.

 Translation

 Thābit's native language was Syriac, which was the Middle Aramaic variety from Edessa, and he was fluent in both Medieval Greek and Arabic.
 He was the author to multiple treaties.
 Due to him being trilingual, Thābit was able to have a major role during the Graeco-Arabic translation movement.
 He would also make a school of translation in Baghdad.

 Thābit translated from Greek into Arabic works by Apollonius of Perga, Archimedes, Euclid and Ptolemy.
 He revised the translation of Euclid's Elements of Hunayn ibn Ishaq.
-He also rewrote Hunayn's translation of Ptolemy's Almagest and translated Ptolemy's Geography.Thābit's translation of a work by Archimedes which gave a construction of a regular heptagon was discovered in the 20th century, the original having been lost.
+He also rewrote Ishaq ibn Hunayn's translation of Ptolemy's Almagest and translated Ptolemy's Geography.
+Thābit's translation of a work by Archimedes which gave a construction of a regular heptagon was discovered in the 20th century, the original having been lost.